ManishGp123/Company-Website/README.md

 3.login.html
 4.signup.html
-with the help of bootstrap it's have a cool drop down menu for the small screen I have attach some image below please have a look
+with the help of bootstrap it's have a cool drop down menu for the small screen I have attach some image below please have a look for execution of code we need bootstrap.min.css, bootstrab.min.js, and jquery library